CambridgeEngineering/PartIA-Computing-Lent-doc/index.rst

 specific query interfaces (functions), as outlined in the :ref:`Deliverables` section.
 These are the *public interface* of the library.
-Another company has been contracted to build a user interface using the public interfaces to the library.
+Another company has been contracted to build a user interface using the prescribed public interfaces to the library.

 .. rubric:: Development team

 Your development team is your laboratory group.

 .. toctree::
    :maxdepth: 2